jeansibelius/mouser/README.md

 # 🐭 Mouser

-Mouser (mouse remotely): use a smartphone to control your computer mouse.
+Mouser (mouse remotely): use a smartphone (or any device with a browser) to control your computer mouse.

 ### 🙈 Why?